nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a specific student entry.
+1. User requests to add a student by the student's matriculation number and other details, including:

-2. System prompts for student's details.
-3. User inputs the respective details.
+    * Name
+    * Address
+    * Email
+    * Phone number
+    * Faculty
+    * Vaccination status
+    * Medical details
+    * School residence
-4. System adds the student entry.
+1. System adds the student.

-    Use case ends.
+Use case ends

 **Extensions**